mindspore-ai/docs/docs/lite/docs/source_en/mindir/converter_tool.md

 The `mindir` model converted by the converter supports the converter companion and higher versions of the Runtime inference framework to perform inference.

+Note: Due to interface compatibility issues, the conversion tool cannot be run in CANN packages below version 7.5 due to interface compatibility issues.
+The version number of the CANN package is the content in the latest/version.cfg directory of the CANN package installation directory.

 ## Linux Environment Usage Instructions

 ### Environment Preparation